 In the early 2000s, indications of work on uranium enrichment renewed international concerns, spurring several rounds of sanctions from the UN, European Union, and U.S. government.
 These international sanctions have sought to block Iran's access to nuclear-related materials and put an economic vise on the Iranian government to compel it to end its uranium-enrichment program and other nuclear-weapons-related efforts.

 U.S. sanctions on Iran, however, long predate these nuclear nonproliferation concerns.
 The United States first levied economic and political sanctions against Iran during the 1979–81 hostage crisis, shortly after Iran's Islamic Revolution.
 On November 14, 1979, President Jimmy Carter froze all Iranian assets "which are or become subject to the jurisdiction of the United States."
 The United States imposed additional sanctions when, in January 1984, the Lebanon-based militant group Hezbollah, an Iranian client, was implicated in the bombing of the U.S. Marine base in Beirut.
 That year, the United States designated Iran a state sponsor of terrorism.
 The designation, which remains in place, triggers a host of sanctions, including restrictions on U.S. foreign assistance, a ban on arms transfers, and export controls for dual-use items.
-U.S. and multilateral sanctions regarding sponsorship of terrorism, human rights abuses, and ballistic-missile development are expected to remain in force regardless of whether Iran and major powers, known as the P5+1 (for the five permanent members of the Security Council plus Germany), reach a comprehensive nuclear agreement.
+Sanctions related to sponsorship of terrorism and human rights abuses were not affected by the nuclear deal.

 In November 2013, Iran and the P5+1 signed an interim agreement known as the Joint Plan of Action (JPA) that provided some sanctions relief and access to $4.2 billion in previously frozen assets in exchange for limiting uranium enrichment and permitting international inspectors to access sensitive sites.
-The JPA capped Iran's crude oil exports at 1.1 million barrels per day, less than half its 2011 export level.
+The JPA' capped Iran's crude oil exports at 1.1 million barrels per day, less than half its 2011 export level.
+Washington and Brussels will keep the terms of the JPA in effect until the IAEA has verified that Iran has followed through on an agreed-upon set of steps to limit its nuclear program, which will likely come several months after the July 14 agreement.
+The U.S. Treasury Department notes that no other relief has come into effect, and the extant nuclear sanctions will continue to be enforced until the IAEA verifies Iran's compliance on what would be known, in the agreement's parlance, as "implementation day."

 What are the U.S. sanctions?